How We Brought Automation, Security & Networking to an Equestrian Estate

 For vehicle entrances, weinstalled the keypad pedestal at an angle for a truck and trailer to pull in with enough space.
 Controls open a double-door system rather than a single door to avoid spooking horses.
 Facility doors automatically lock behind anyone who enters, and everyone has a code, ensuring only permitted persons can enter.

-If you’re looking for new networking, security, or AV technology on your property, let First Priority Audio help.
+If you’re looking for to bring automation and a luxury network to your Florida property, let First Priority Audio help.
 Contact us here!
 We look forward to assisting you.